mOctave/weftspace/.github/ISSUE_TEMPLATE/bug_report.md

  - Java Version: [use java -version to check]

 Please select one:
- - [ ] I am using the latest published release of ESDF Manager
+ - [ ] I am using the latest published release of Weftspace
- - [ ] I am using an unstable but up-to-date copy of ESDF Manager I built myself
+ - [ ] I am using an unstable but up-to-date copy of Weftspace I built myself
- - [ ] I am using an old build of ESDF Manager and should check my bug against a newer version before I submit this report.
+ - [ ] I am using an old build of Weftspace or ESDF Manager and should check my bug against a newer version before I submit this report.

 **Additional context**
 Add any other context about the problem here.